martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 <hr>

 <b>UPDATE (Dec 13, 2024): HOLD THE FORT!</b> The delivery turned up today, and I’m really not impressed.
-As soon as I opened the packaging, I could tell something was up.
+As soon as I opened the packaging, I could tell that something was up.

 None of the drivers, although in sealed wrapping, were correctly seated in their mounting grooves.
 When I took off the seal, the plastic case sprang open and everthing spilled on the floor.